watertap-org/watertap-reflo/docs/technical_reference/unit_models/treatment_models/chem_soft.rst

 Chemical Softening
 ====================================================

-This chemical softening unit model calculates the chemical dose required for target removal of hardness causing components.
-The model also calculates the size of the mixer, flocculator, sedimentation basin and the recarbonation basin.
+This chemical softening model includes the units mixer, flocculator, sedimentation basin and recarbonation basin.
+The model calculates the chemical dose required for target removal of hardness causing components and calculates the size of the mixer, flocculator, sedimentation basin and the recarbonation basin.
 This chemical softening model:
    * supports steady-state only
    * predicts the outlet concentration of :math:`\text{Ca}^{2+}` and :math:`\text{Mg}^{2+}`
    * is verified against literature data